Step-by-Step Internal Audit Checklist

 • Re-performance, or independently performing the control to validate outcomes

-A comprehensive audit program contains sensitive information about the business.
+A comprehensive audit program may contain sensitive information about the business.
 Access to the full audit program(s) should be restricted to appropriate personnel and shared only when approved.

 Audit programs, especially those for processes that have never been audited before, should have multiple levels of review and buy-in before being finalized and allowing fieldwork to begin.
-The following individuals should review and approve the initial audit program and internal audit planning procedures before the start of fieldwork:
+Below are several best practices for reviewing your audit before it kicks off.

 Vice